ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 This token identifies the given payment plan.
 Blockcypher also offers a free payment plan.
 This token has to be configured in _crawler.properties_.

-2. The concept also relies on PKI encryption functions.
+2. The approach also relies on PKI encryption functions.
-Therefore, each company requires a RSA-Keypair.
+Therefore, each process participant requires a RSA-Keypair.
 The keys for all agents can be generated through the method _at.ac.tuwien.infosys.prybila.runtimeVerification.test.simulation.preparation.GenerateRSAKeyFiles.generateKeyPairsForSimulation()_.
 The generated keys must be stored in <PROJECT_DIR>testfiles/simulation/rsaKeys